majimba/everything-zambia/knowledge_base/modern_zambia_framework/current_government/Current_Government_Structure_2021-2024.md

 ---

-*Last Updated: 2024*
+*Last Updated: September 17, 2025*
-*This document reflects the government structure as of 2024 and may be subject to changes through reshuffles and appointments.*
+*This document reflects the government structure as of 2025 and may be subject to changes through reshuffles and appointments.*